Hebron, Newfoundland and Labrador: Aftermath

 The site was designated a National Historic Site of Canada in 1976.
 It is frequently visited by cruise ships.

 The buildings of the original mission still stand.
-The main mission building has been undergoing renovation by Inuit volunteers and are in reasonably good condition considering the passage of time.
+The main mission building has been undergoing renovation by Inuit volunteers and hired carpenters, who are relocatees or their descendants, organized by Nunatsiavut government and are in reasonably good condition considering the passage of time.

+In August 1999, a first reunion of the relocatees was held in Hebron.

 In 2005, Newfoundland and Labrador Premier Danny Williams apologized to Inuit affected by the relocations of Hebron and Nutak.
 In August 2009, the provincial government unveiled a monument at the site of Hebron with an inscribed apology for the site closure.

+In May 2024, the Arctic Inspiration Prize awarded $298,000 to the Hebron and Nutak Reunions to provide an opportunity for the remaining able-bodied evictees to return to their homeland together at Hebron and Nutak/Okkak Bay in the summer of 2024.